-MCR[6]: Infrared Encoder/Decoder Enable
+MCR[6]: Infrared Encoder/Decoder Enable (requires EFR bit-4=1)

 The state of this bit depends on the sampled logic level of pin ENIR during power up, following a hardware reset (rising edge of RST# input).
 Afterward user can override this bit for desired operation.